 The Rosicrucians were formed as the keepers of the knowledge, and mixed the mystery religions with the theology of Christianity, one might call them the priesthood for the Templars and ultimately for the Temple.
 When the Templars were purged for adopting Sodomy, the same power as that held by the Templars remained within the hands of the Rosicrucian philosophy.
 It is not known whether the Rosicrucians were formed outside the Templars, but it is clear they had merged previous to the purge.
 The Rosicrucians held the keys to Kabbalah.
 The way in which both the Templars and Rosicrucians operated, today we find the Jesuit Order carrying out the very same methodology for the empire.
 The Jesuits have used Freemasonry to implement the will of the elect directly into the Protestant nations.
 Here lies the problem, power resides from within the secret society networks and not through independent governments.

-Freemasonry began when the Rosicrucians merged with the Mason Guilds, the builders of fine architecture.
+Freemasonry began when the Rosicrucians merged with the Mason Guilds, the builders of Gothic architecture.

 Is it a different Freemasonry today? which through such epics as; The Da Vinci Code and all essays and books following from this script, have presented a connection from a spiritual standpoint and suggestive of the idea, still the holy grail sits within the inner circle of Templar Freemasonry in direct opposition to Church dogma, ergo, Freemasonry represents the Grail frequency and the Church does not.